 Where the chief executive officer orders the separate confinement of a prisoner under section 43 of the Act, the separate confinement shall (subject to that provision) be undergone in the cell and for the period specified in the order and shall be subject to the regimen set down in the order.

-[Regulation 72 amended in Gazette 11 Dec 1987 p.
+[Regulation 72 amended: Gazette 11 Dec 1987 p.
 4369; 2 Nov 1999 p.
 5475.]

 73. Penalties of restitution and cancellation of gratuities